Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 2: Finding Common Ground
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
-It could enhance our security narrative while promoting equity."
+It could enhance our security narrative while promoting equity.
+I believe that by prioritizing these safeguards, we can create a framework that not only supports innovation but also protects those who are most at risk."

 **Marcus**: "That could work.
 If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."

 **Isabella**: "Exactly!
-We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."
+We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone.
+It's about creating a future where technology serves all, not just the privileged."

 **Isabella**: "What if we propose a policy that incorporates safeguards for marginalized communities?
 This could strengthen our security narrative while also promoting equity."